Erichollman96/NFLDeepDive/README.md

 The binary will be in the `dist/` directory.

 ####################################################################################################

 This application complies with Sports-Reference's clauses concerning bot's and scrapers.
+Due to this, some features are limited.
 Thank you for understanding.

 From: https://www.sports-reference.com/bot-traffic.html